robertu94/autograder/docs/developer.markdown

-passed - integer representing the number of tests passed failed - integer representing the number of tests failed skipped - integer representing the number of tests skipped error - integer representing the number of errors that occured total - integer representing the sum of the previous 4 keys
+passed - integer representing the number of tests passed failed - integer representing the number of tests failed skipped - integer representing the number of tests skipped error - integer representing the number of errors that occurred total - integer representing the sum of the previous 4 keys

 ### Errors